IN THIS ISSUE

 The December issue of CW is out!
 This month, learn how to safeguard your reputation in a crisis by identifying and addressing key stakeholders.

 You can also print or download an entire issue or individual articles through the web edition.
 Just look for the print and download buttons in the top right.

 Have questions or comments about the digital CW?
 Let us know at email@example.com.

 JOB LINE – LOCAL AND INTERNATIONAL

 Looking for local, regional or international career opportunities?
 Have an open position and looking for a talented professional to fill it?

 IABC Tulsa has new listings available this month!

-The IABC Job Centre is the definitive career resource for the communication profession, serving job seekers and employers in all industries and communication functions.
+The IABC Job Center is the definitive career resource for the communication profession, serving job seekers and employers in all industries and communication functions.

-IABC Tulsa would like to recognize our new members and those who are celebrating anniversaries.
+IABC Tulsa would like to recognize those who are celebrating anniversaries.
 Reach out and welcome them or congratulate them on their anniversary!

 Derald Riley, ONEOK, 3 years